MarquezProject/marquez/docs/index.md

 **Dataset Version:** A read-only _immutable_ `version` of a dataset.
 Each version can be read independently and has a unique ID mapped to a dataset change preserving its state at some given point in time.
 The _latest_ version ID is updated only when a change to the dataset has been recorded.
 To compute a distinct version ID, Marquez applies a versioning function to a set of properties corresponding to the datasets underlying datasource.

+## Deployment

+To deploy and manage Marquez in a cloud environment, please follow our [deployment](deployment-overview.html) guide.

 ## Contributing

 We're excited you're interested in contributing to Marquez!
 We'd love your help, and there are plenty of ways to contribute: